Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Purdue Stats and Trends

+- So far this season Purdue has two wins against the spread.

-- Purdue's games this year have not gone over the point total yet in five opportunities.
+- Purdue's games this season have yet to go over the total in five opportunities.

-- When Purdue scores more than 13.0 points, it is 2-0 against the spread and 2-0 overall.
+- Purdue is 2-0 against the spread and 2-0 overall when the team notches more than 13 points.

-- When Purdue churns out more than 274.0 yards, the team is 2-3 against the spread and 3-2 overall.
+- Purdue is 2-3 against the spread and 3-2 overall when the team amasses more than 274 yards.

-- This season the Boilermakers have seven turnovers, 12 fewer than the Hawkeyes have takeaways (19).
+- The Boilermakers have seven giveaways this season, while the Hawkeyes have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.